 throughout Disney theme parks and in Disney's The Rescuers Down

-Under and Bambi II, is born in Los Angeles, California.
+Under, Bambi II, and Homeward Bound II: Lost in San Francisco, is born in Los Angeles,

 O Canada! – Epcot